PalmBeachPost/election-results-parser/README.md

 Any code that works or reads well should be credited to [Caitlin Ostroff](https://github.com/ceostroff).
 Any code that fails or is profane should be blamed on [Mike Stucka](https://github.com/stucka).

 Friend of the project [Acton Gorton](https://github.com/actongorton) suggested we should use an alternative data model, known as [NIST SP 1500-100](https://www.nist.gov/itl/voting/interoperability/election-results-reporting-cdf).
-Instead, we're using Elex-CSV but is built firmly against the [XKCD 2054 standard](https://xkcd.com/2054/).
+Instead, we're using Elex-CSV for the data.
+However, the code is built squarely against the [XKCD 2054 standard](https://xkcd.com/2054/).

 Installation: Clone repo.
 Use Python 3.
 Run *pip install -r requirements.txt* Start editing the configuration file.